-Stability exercises for the shoulder are an important part of the rehabilitation process.
-In particular, scapular stabilization (shoulder blade) is important for producing the normal movement patterns required in the shoulder joint to return to full fitness and prevent future injury.
+Shoulder stability exercises are an important part of shoulder rehabilitation.
+In particular, scapular stabilization (shoulder blade) is important for producing the normal movement patterns required in the shoulder joint.

 Horizontal Abduction In Prone

 - The horizontal abduction exercise works the scapular stabilizers as well as two of the rotator cuff muscles.